Aioros/livehosts/README.md

 This extension settles for a sub-obtimal approach: requests to the indicated hostnames are redirected to the chosen IPs with an additional `Host` header.
 The browser's address bar reflects this behaviour showing the hostname right after the IP (e.g. `http://127.0.0.1/www.example.com/`).
 The extension also tries to take care of all requests to either the IP or the hostname in a consistent way.

+You can directly install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/livehosts/nofghomgbilhbjilibckkephmkbkcfen).

 ## Issues

 After the redirect, the user is effectively in a different domain that the one they expected.
 They may notice some functional differences: